teohxuen/cs50final/README.md

     * INSERT X short of COMPLETING  goal for Y

 * Goals Page
-    * A table to show the goals
     * A form to update the goals

-* History page
-    * Format time to current time zone

 * IPPT page
     * Table to show past IPPT result